Combinatorial, piecewise-linear, and birational homomesy for products of two chains

 \begin{proof} Write $e_i(t_1,\dots,t_m) = -\lim_{N \rightarrow \infty} \frac{1}{N} \log E_i(e^{-Nt_1},\dots,e^{-Nt_m})$.\footnote{We are indebted to Colin McQuillan and Will Sawin for clarifying this point; see~\cite{MO13}.} \end{proof}

-It is worth observing that the converse of the Lemma is false.
+It is worth observing that the converse of the lemma is false.
 That is, there are tropical identities like $\max(t,t)=t$ whose ``detropicalization'' is false.
-Thus, while Theorem~\ref{thm:sumh} is a corollary of Theorem~\ref{thm:prod}, Theorem~\ref{thm:prod} cannot be derived as a corollary of Theorem~\ref{thm:sumh}, at least not using any methods we are aware of.
+Thus, while Theorem~\ref{thm:sumhrefined} is a consequence of Theorem~\ref{thm:prodhrefined}, Theorem~\ref{thm:prodhrefined} cannot be derived as a consequence of Theorem~\ref{thm:sumhrefined}, at least not using any methods we are aware of.

-At the same time, we should mention that in a certain sense, Theorem~\ref{thm:sumh} can be proved without relying on Theorem~\ref{thm:prod}.
-Specifically, one can tropicalize each of the steps in the proof of Theorem ~\ref{thm:prod}, using (for instance) the identity
+At the same time, we should mention that in a certain sense, Theorem~\ref{thm:sumhrefined} can be proved without relying on Theorem~\ref{thm:prodhrefined}.
+Specifically, one can tropicalize each of the steps in the proof of Theorem~\ref{thm:prodhrefined}, using (for instance) the identity

 in place of the identity (\ref{eq:duality}).